3 destinations where you'll find BC's best bear viewing this fall

 Fall is nature’s final show before winter settles and our flora and fauna drift into hibernation until spring.
 Leaves change from bright green to ashy yellow, bright gold and deep red to decorate the canopy above and blanket the forest floor below.
 No matter your reason for loving fall, you haven’t experienced the season’s true transformation until you witness grizzly and black bears scramble to bulk up before winter hibernation.
 Bear viewing in British Columbia’s Cariboo Mountains, Chilcotin Mountain Ranges, and Great Bear Rainforest contain bears and wildlife that outnumber humans daily.
 And the best time to see this majestic species during the year?
 When they’re down low gathering berries or fishing for salmon in late August to early October.

 The landscapes in which to find BC’s best bear viewing opportunities are as diverse as the experiences themselves.
-These trips are rare opportunities that can book up months or years in advance but still have availability this season.
+These trips are rare opportunities that can fill up months or years in advance but may still have availability this season.

 Cariboo Mountains